flownative/flow-graphql/README.md

 ## Credits and Support

 This library was developed by Robert Lemke / Flownative.
-Feel free to suggest new features, report bugs or provide bug fixes in our Github project.
+Feel free to suggest new features, report bugs or provide bug fixes in our GitHub project.